realSina/azingame-samp/README.md

 - **Team Up for Boss Fights**: The **Boss NPCs** are tough, so it’s best to team up with other players to increase your chances of success.
 - **Mine A Coins**: If you're interested in cryptocurrencies, **A Coin** mining can be a lucrative way to gain in-game wealth.
 Keep an eye on market trends!
 - **Explore Turf Wars**: Become part of a **mafia faction**, dominate territories, and participate in **turf wars** to grow your faction's power.
+- **Master Bank Heists**: Plan carefully and execute a **bank robbery** to secure your fortune.
+Be strategic and avoid getting caught!

 ---